FedeDP/libmodule/docs/src/module.rst

   Publish a message on a topic.

   :param self: pointer to module's handler
   :param topic: topic on which publish message.
+NULL to broadcast message to all modules in same context.
   :param msg: actual message to be sent.
   :type self: :c:type:`const self_t *`
   :type topic: :c:type:`const char *`